This program is available at the Springfield - Leffel Lane location.

 An individual seeking a career in emergency medical services should realize that to be successful, he/she must be emotionally stable, flexible and physically fit enough to perform the minimum entry-level job requirements.

 Prior to entering EMS 1131, the student must meet the following entrance requirements:

-Pass COMPASS or ACCUPLACER Reading and Writing placement tests with scores testing out of college preparatory reading and writing or pass with a C or better college preparatory courses testing out of college preparatory reading and writing testing out of college preparatory reading and writing or pass with a C or better ENG 0850 for reading and ENG 0900 for writing.
+Pass ACCUPLACER Reading and Writing placement tests with scores testing out of college preparatory reading and writing or pass with a C or better college preparatory courses testing out of college preparatory reading and writing testing out of college preparatory reading and writing or pass with a C or better ENG 0850 for reading and ENG 0900 for writing.

-Pass ACCUPLACER math test with a score of 250, or pass with a grade of C or better the with a score of 250 or better, or pass with a grade of C or better the CPE 0500.
+Pass ACCUPLACER math test with a score of 250, or pass with a grade of C or better the with a score of 250 or better, or pass with a grade of C or better MTH 0500.

 Have Ohio EMT-Basic certification.